While it wasn't quite as fun and festive as years past, for reasons I need…

 - On Christmas Day, there are no buses or trains anywhere.
 You cannot get around, or out of, London or any other place via public transport on December 25.
 It’s all walking, renting one of those Santander bikes, going on a bus tour, or taking a taxi or Uber — and you can imagine how this affects prices.
 If you’re arriving at Heathrow this day, use the National Express Coach to Victoria Station if you don’t want to spend £75 on a cab.

-- On Boxing Day, everything is on reduced schedule.
+- On Boxing Day, everything is on reduced schedule, especially inter-city train travel.
 If you’re planning to attend a game this day outside of London, you may need to be in that place for Christmas as well.

 - New Year’s Day is the same as Boxing Day.
 Everything is running, but reduced.

 - Throughout the period, transport can be challenging as this is when the rail networks in particular do their big planned “engineering works.”
 This means that even inter-city train routes often are not running, and/or are covered by “Rail Replacement” buses.
 This can really mess up your travel, so keep an eye on the National Rail and Transport for London websites.